 Okay, so now you know where to eat in Little Rock, let’s talk about drinking.
 We were pleasantly surprised to see that Little Rock has quite the microbrewery scene, and we were here for it!
 Here are some tasty brews you need to try if you’re visiting Little Rock.

-Another brewery known for its food menu as well as being a creator of amazing beer is Lost Forty.
-I ordered the Blackberry Bramble Fruit Beer, which had a berry, citrus taste that I love to sip on during a warm, spring day.
+This brewery is known for its food menu as well as being a creator of amazing beer.
+I ordered the Blackberry Bramble Fruit Beer, which had a berry, citrus taste that I loved to sip on during a warm, spring day.
 Chris had the Squirrel Sailor Hazy IPA, which was also fresh and delicious.

 This place is small but mighty.
 Experimenting with all kinds of flavors, we tried the Pear Guava Biere de Gras as well as the Byzantium Imperial IPA.
 The Pear Guava beer was easy to drink and those flavors combined perfectly!
 The Byzantium was certainly flavorful but strong as well!
 Definitely only have one of those!